• Skip to primary navigation

 Equipment

 First and foremost you will need a pressure cooker.
-This is similar to the one I use, but if you don’t have an electric pressure cooker, you can use a normal stove-top pressure cooker instead.
+I use an electric one, but if you don't have an electric pressure cooker, you can use a normal stove-top pressure cooker instead.

 If you don’t have a pressure cooker, you can use either a saucepan and cook the octopus stew on the stove, or use a casserole dish and cook it in the oven.

-In addition, you will need a box grater for grating the potato, and a sharp knife and a chopping board for cutting everything up.
+In addition, you will need a cheese grater for grating the potato, and a sharp knife and a chopping board for cutting everything up.

 Ingredients